Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Difficulty following simple multi-step directions

-• Challenges with attention regulation that interfere with structured activities
+• Challenges with attention that interfere with structured activities

 • Very rigid behavior or distress that impacts participation in preschool or kindergarten

-In many cases, early concerns can first be addressed through targeted supports such as speech-language therapy, occupational therapy, or classroom intervention.
-Formal evaluation is typically recommended when concerns are persistent, impacting learning or social development, and not improving with time and support.
+In many cases, early concerns can be addressed first through targeted support, whether that is speech therapy, occupational therapy, or classroom intervention.
+Formal evaluation tends to make the most sense when concerns are persistent, impacting learning or social development, and not shifting with time and support.

-Early clarity can be helpful, but testing at this age is thoughtful and selective.
-Developmental readiness is always considered before proceeding.
+Testing at this age is thoughtful and selective.
+Developmental readiness always comes first.

 When Schoolwork Becomes More Challenging (Ages 7 to 10)

-This is the stage when learning differences often become more visible.
+This is the stage when learning differences often come into focus.

-In early elementary school, many children can compensate.
-By third and fourth grade, academic demands increase.
-Reading shifts from learning to read to reading to learn.
+In early elementary school, many children find ways to compensate.
+By third and fourth grade, the demands shift.
+Reading is no longer just about sounding out words.
 Writing requires organization and sustained output.
 Math becomes more multi-step and abstract.

-If foundational processing weaknesses are present, this is often when they become more visible.
+If there are underlying processing differences, this is often when they become harder to hide.

 You may consider psychoeducational testing if you notice: